-Healer, traditional Western herbalist, spiritual director, counselor, teacher, and poet-seer, chanting old rebel tales; tracing back song-streams of indigenous European wisdom; ferrying souls on the ancient, mythic riverways of human transformation; guiding folk from all walks of life back to their birthright of wholeness, to their roots in the living Earth, to ancient ancestral wisdom, and communion in a cosmos ensouled.
+Spiritual director, counselor, traditional healer, and clinical Western herbalist; progressive theologian, folklorist, teacher and life-long student of religion and native Celtic traditions: chanting old rebel tales; tracing back song-streams of indigenous European wisdom; ferrying souls on the mythic riverways of human transformation; guiding folk from all walks of life back to their birthright of wholeness, to their roots in the living Earth, to ancient ancestral wisdom, and communion in a cosmos ensouled.

-At its heart, my work is rather like that of the old village shaman, traditional healer, cunning man, or wiseman, combining all the aforementioned vocational elements into one seamless whole—: a bit like the person one might have taken a day's journey to visit in the wilds of the wood many centuries ago: one who would draw on archaic ancestral stories and practices to heal you, bring you into spiritual, physical, and emotional wholeness, and sacramentally initiate you into spiritual adulthood.
+At its heart, my work is rather like that of the old village shaman, traditional healer, or 'cunning man', combining the aforementioned vocational elements into a seamless whole—: a bit like the person one might have taken a day's journey to visit in the wilds of the wood many centuries ago: one who could draw on archaic ancestral stories and practices to heal you, bring you into spiritual, physical, and emotional wholeness, teach you life-giving stories, customs, and spiritual practices, and perhaps sacramentally initiate you into spiritual adulthood.

 The central aim of my work, in all its iterations, is to restore individuals and communities to wholeness, to facilitate a felt, conscious experience of reciprocal blessing and interbeing in the great family of Nature.